ttuegel/haskell-love-2021/README.md

 ## Lazy calling convention

-Suppose we find a particular type really should be bound lazily, because it is expensive to compute and rarely used.
+Suppose we find a particular type should be bound lazily by default, because it is expensive to compute and rarely used.

 It's too easy to forget to bind with `~` everywhere.